Mini cranberry pumpkin muffins are a perfect grab and go for a quick breakfast or snack. Muffins work well when creating simplified meal options.

 Because muffins can last for a few days at room temperature and for about 3 months in the freezer, baking batches of these yummy muffins can be enjoyed for many fall cozy days to come.

 Adding pumpkins into baked goods is popular during the fall season for good reason.
-You can find canned and fresh pumpkin everywhere!
+You can find canned and fresh pumpkins everywhere!

-Also, I personally always enjoy adding in vegetables into my children’s diet in tasty creative ways.
+Also, I personally always enjoy adding vegetables into my children’s diet in tasty creative ways.

 (They didn’t last that long for us to freeze)

 The taste of the tart and juicy cranberries balance well with the taste of the mildly sweet pumpkin.
 There are a few tricks to end up with moist muffins that I share later on.